cgwire/kitsu/docs/customization-pipeline/README.md

 ## Preview backgrounds

-### Create your global library of HDR file
+### Create your global library of HDR files

-The Preview Backgrounds are here to help to better review your 3D preview file (`.glb`).
+The Preview Backgrounds help better review your 3D preview file (`.glb`).

-On this section, you can create your `.HDR`library file that you can use in your different production.
+In this section, you can create your `.HDR`library file that you can use in your production.

 Go to the main menu, and select **Preview Backgrounds**.